NLnetLabs/cascade/doc/manual/source/key-management.rst

    :ref:`disable (part of) this functionality <automation-control>`.

-To check the signatures in the zone, the key manager will issue an AXFR request to the primary nameserver listed in the SOA record of the zone to a configurable nameserver with configurable TSIG keys for authentication.
+To check the signatures in the zone, the key manager will issue an AXFR request to the primary nameserver listed in the SOA record of the zone or to a configurable nameserver with configurable TSIG keys for authentication.

 The automatic key roll checks have two limitations: